Educational psychologists in schools

 After the assessment, don't just file away the report.
 Schedule a follow-up meeting to clarify recommendations and create an action plan.
 Ask specific questions: "When you suggest 'multi-sensory teaching methods,' what exactly would that look like in Year 7 science?" or "How can I adapt this strategy for whole-class teaching rather than one-to-one work?"
 The best educational psychologist reports include practical strategies, but you might need to push for the detail that makes them workable in your specific context.
 Remember, their expertise combined with your classroom knowledge creates the most effective support plan.

-Educational psychologists assess how children learn and identify barriers to their educational progress through cognitive, social, and emotional evaluations.
-They work with students of all ages to diagnose learning difficulties, behavioral issues, and developmental challenges that impact academic performance.
-Their assessments help create targeted intervention strategies that teachers and parents can implement to support student success.
+Educational psychologists (EPs) assess how learners learn, pinpointing barriers to progress through cognitive, social, and emotional checks.
+EPs work with learners to find learning difficulties, behaviour issues, and developmental needs impacting school.
+Assessments help create targeted support plans for teachers and parents (Researcher names, dates).

 As well as the assessment of children, they may well have some ideas about how to improve the education of children who are struggling in class.
 This might involve practical support such as improving the behavioural skills or attention skills of the child.
 The duties of school psychologists are quite wide and in recent times, the demand has outgrown their supply.
 Most teachers will have a child in class who they believe could well do with the support of mental health professionals, unless an institution wants to turn to a private practice for advice, we are often left with our local authorities expertise.